Probing exotic long-lived particles from the prompt side using the CONTUR method: Constraints on long-lived photophobic axion-like particles

 For the \textsc{Contur} study, events were generated using \textsc{MadGraph5\_aMC@NLO} v3.4.2 and \textsc{Pythia} v8 for hadronisation using a UFO file corresponding to the model presented in Ref.~\cite{Brivio:2017ije}.
 The event generation is limited to cases where the $Z$ decays into electrons or muons, to be consistent with the ATLAS analyses.
 The grid is composed of 10 points spaced logarithmically in $\sigma \times B$ between 0.1~mm and 10~m and 10 points spaced logarithmically in $c\tau$ between 0.01~mm and 1000~m, with 10000 events generated at each point.
-The exclusions obtained for this model using \textsc{Contur} are shown in Figure~\ref{fig:ALP-results} for the case where the ALP mass is 10 GeV.
+The exclusions obtained for this model using \textsc{Contur} are shown in Figure~\ref{fig:ALP-results} for the case where the ALP mass is 40 GeV.
 The exclusion is dominated by dilepton plus jet analyses everywhere in the plane, as would be expected since the final state under study consists of two light leptons and two gluons.
 The most sensitive analyses are the $Z$+jets measurements from ATLAS~\cite{ATLAS:2017nei} (the same one already giving exclusion for the HS case in Section~\ref{sec:HS}, but this time in the electroweak-enriched bin) and an equivalent measurement by CMS~\cite{CMS:2019raw}.
+In this plot, constraints can also be established in the high-lifetime regime due to a clear effect of the recoil of the ALP in the $Z$ transverse momentum spectrum measured in Ref.~\cite{ATLAS:2022nrp}.

 A comparison of the \textsc{Contur} results with the best-available constraints from ATLAS are shown in Figure~\ref{fig:ALP-results-summary}.
-They show that the constraints extracted from the measurements are of the same order of magnitude as the direct searches, and completely ruling out the sub-millimeter part of the spectrum in a way that is complementary and competitive with the direct search programme.
-The plots also show the expected reach of measurements would increase the sentivity by more than an order of magnitude over the course of the HL-LHC, practically overtaking the existing direct search results.
+They show that the constraints extracted from the measurements are of the same order of magnitude as the direct searches, and ruling out the sub-millimeter part of the spectrum, as well as the region above hundreds of meters, in a way that is complementary and competitive with the direct search programme.
+The plots also show the expected reach of measurements would increase the sensitivity by more than an order of magnitude over the course of the HL-LHC.